On the number of non-real zeroes of a homogeneous differential polynomial and a generalization of the Laguerre

 For an arbitrary real polynomial $p$, the Laguerre inequality~\eqref{Laguere.inequality} does not hold anymore, generally speaking.
 In~\cite{CCS_1987}, it was conjectured that in this case, the number of real zeroes of the function

 does not exceed the number of non-real zeroes of the polynomial $p$.
 This conjecture was nicknamed the~\textit{Hawaii conjecture} by T.\,Sheil-Small~\cite{Sheil-Small_book}.
 It was also noticed in~\cite{Csordas_2006} that the conjecture can be extended to entire functions.
-The zeroes of the function $Q_{1}[p](z)$ of polynomials were also studied in~\cite{Dilcher,Dilcher_Stol} as well as in~\cite{Borcea.Shapiro_2004,Edwards.Hinkkanen_2011}.
+The zeroes of $Q_{1}[p](z)$ were also studied in~\cite{Dilcher,Dilcher_Stol} as well as in~\cite{Borcea.Shapiro_2004,Edwards.Hinkkanen_2011}.
 It was believed that the Hawaii conjecture (if true) follows from some geometric properties of level curves of logarithmic derivatives, see e.g.~\cite{Borcea.Shapiro_2004}.
-However, it turned out~\cite{Tyaglov_Hawaii} that the fact claiming by the conjecture is a non-trivial consequence of Rolle's theorem.
+However, it turned out (see~\cite{Tyaglov_Hawaii}) that the fact claiming by the conjecture is a non-trivial consequence of Rolle's theorem.
 Indeed, the long and sophisticated proof is based on laborious calculations of the number of zeroes of $Q_1[p]$ on certain intervals.
-Some researches still hope to find another proof, more simple than the one from~\cite{Tyaglov_Hawaii}.
+Some researches still hope to find another proof, more simple than the one given in~\cite{Tyaglov_Hawaii}.

 Inspired by the Hawaii conjecture and the Newton inequalities, in~\cite{Shapiro} it was conjectured that the number of real zeroes of the rational function